unahouExosite/docs/widget/README.md

 // without an id set in options. subscribe("season", function() { console.log("Summer"); });

-// this registers a callback that prints "Autumn"
+// this registers a callback that prints "Autumn".
-// because options.id matches the earlier call, it replaces the
+// options.id matches the earlier call, so it replaces the
 // earlier callback.
 subscribe("season", function() { console.log("Autumn"); }, options);